Get a property report and suburb profile for any property in Sandstone Point

 Sandstone Point demographics

-The housing market in Sandstone Point is characterized by a high rate of outright home ownership, with 61.4% of properties owned outright.
-This reflects the stability and long-term residency of its population.
-The suburb also has a modest proportion of homes owned with a mortgage (21.1%) and a smaller rental market, with only 17.5% of properties being rented.
-This indicates a community that values home ownership and long-term settlement.
+The suburb's housing landscape is characterized by a high rate of outright home ownership, with 61.4% of properties owned outright.
+This reflects the stability and long-term residency of its inhabitants.
+Additionally, 21.1% of homes are owned with a mortgage, while only 17.5% are rented, indicating a strong preference for home ownership among the community.

-Family structures in Sandstone Point are diverse, with a significant number of couple families without children, making up 64.5% of the family demographic.
-This is indicative of the older population who may have adult children living elsewhere.
-Couple families with children account for 21.2%, while one-parent families make up 13.4%.
-The suburb's low median household income of $963 per week reflects its demographic composition, with many residents likely relying on pensions or retirement savings.
-Overall, Sandstone Point offers a peaceful and stable environment, ideal for retirees and those seeking a laid-back lifestyle by the coast.
+Family structures in Sandstone Point are predominantly composed of couple families without children, making up 64.5% of the family demographic.
+This is indicative of the suburb's appeal to empty nesters and retirees.
+Couple families with children account for 21.2%, while one-parent families make up 13.4% of the population.
+The low median household income of $963 per week aligns with the demographic profile of retirees and those on fixed incomes, who enjoy the suburb's peaceful lifestyle and community-oriented atmosphere.

 Sandstone Point infrastructure, key developments and investment opportunities